walexconcepts/wordpress-plugins/README.md

 # wordpress-plugins
-Free version of wordpress plugins.
+All free version of wordpress plugins.
 Here is a list of the plugins:

 <ul dir="auto">